 For detailed instructions, here’s our guide on How to Add Google Analytics to WordPress the Right Way.

 How to View Google Analytics Reports in WordPress

 After setting up Google Analytics, it may take a few hours to start collecting your website’s data.
-To find the report, you no longer have to log into your Google Analytics account.
+When your data is ready, you’ll be able to access it right in your WordPress admin!